 We suggest you book as soon as your plans are finalised as this trail has very limited accommodation and baggage handlers.
 If you can start on a week day to avoid the peak week-end periods it’s much better but not essential.
 We will always try and accommodate your plans so just ask.

-This walking holiday is graded moderate to strenuous with some challenging days and involves between four and eight hours walking each day.
+This walking holiday is graded moderate overall but with a couple of days being moderate to strenuous.
+These days are quite challenging and involve between four and eight hours walking each day.
 Some of the paths are very steep so you should be in pretty good shape to get the most from this adventure.

-After booking we will send you a detailed per departure information pack which includes a kit list of standard walking gear such as good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.
+We will provide you with a detailed per departure information pack which includes a kit list of standard walking gear such as good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

 Spring in Southern France is delightful but a late winter will mean snow on the highest points of the route and blustery gales!
 Late April, May and June are absolutely lovely and the wild flowers are at their best.
 September is special as the landscape takes on its autumnal pallet of reds and golds, you can gather chestnuts in the south and the panoramic views have lazy late summer feeling, while we can get some spectacular thunderstorms rolling over.
 July and August can be very hot so you will have to start early to miss the heat of the day, although the towns are buzzing which is great.